michaelyatco/choredoor/progression-markdowns/ChoreDoor6.md

 }
 ```

-Task: Great!
-The text changes to 'Game Over!
-Play again?' if you find the ChoreBot but notice that you can still open the other doors (and override a loss to victory).
+Task: There's a problem with the current gaming logic.
+Notice that even if you find the ChoreBot behind the first door or second door that you open, you can still open the remaining doors and override a loss to victory (See what happens to the `startButton` text once all the doors are open).
+Adding more logic will fix this gaming flaw.

 Add a new global variable named `currentlyPlaying` and set its value to `true`.

 Hint: Global variables are declared outside of     	functions and are listed before all functions.